A Guide to Common Ingredients in Hot Dogs

 - Beef Stock - Key ingredient in soup, most commonly made by cooking beef bones in water.
 May be added to achieve a “meatier” flavor.

-- Celery powder - Dried, ground concentrate prepared from fresh celery, which is naturally rich in nitrite.
+- Celery powder - Dried, ground concentrate prepared from fresh celery, which is naturally rich in nitrate.
 Celery powder can be a curing ingredient in place of sodium nitrite.
 It is commonly found in “uncured” or organic products.
 It can also be added as a spice.
+Cultured Celery powder has nitrite.
+Cultured celery powder has the same effects and benefits as sodium nitrite regarding: 1) anti-oxidant which inhibits rancidity development; gives cured meats their characteristic pink color and their unique cured taste; and 3) inhibits many dangerous bacteria helping make the hot dogs much safer.

 - Citric acid - A naturally occurring acid in citrus fruits and tomatoes commonly used to control the acidity of products.